tmccurbin/Matrix-Shell-Animations/README.md

 This set of files includes bash shell scripts which allow users to generate and modify matrix-like animations.

-Inspiration for the script comes from another matrix script, by Circuit Static, however all code presented in these scripts is my own.
+Inspiration for the script comes from another matrix script, by Brett Terpstra, however all code presented in these scripts is my own.

-The scripts should work in MacOS, and likely Linux.
+The scripts should work in MacOS.

 To run the scripts, open the terminal and navigate to this directory.